Dabble Promo Code WTOP: Claim $25 Bonus for NFL Week 16 Picks - WTOP News

 - Click here to use the Dabble promo code WTOP.

-- Provide the basic account info needed to verify your identity and age.
+- Fill in the basic info needed to confirm your identity and age.

-- Make a deposit with an accepted payment method (online banking, PayPal, etc.) to release a $25 bonus.
+- Make a deposit with an accepted payment method to release the $25 bonus.

-Your bonus can be used for other NFL picks on Sunday.
-Find markets for the Bills vs. Browns, Chargers vs. Cowboys, Chiefs vs. Titans, Buccaneers vs. panthers, Jaguars vs. Broncos, Steelers vs. Lions and Patriots vs. Ravens.
-Week 16 ends on Monday night in Indianapolis.
-Phillip Rivers is back for the Colts as they take on the 49ers.
+The app looks a lot like many social media sites.
+You’ll have a “For You” page that shows activity that you will enjoy.
+And there’s a “Following” tab that will only have activity from the users that you choose to track.

-The NFL is the most popular sports, but it’s just one of many options for your bonus.
-Make picks on the NBA, NHL and College Football Playoff.
+You can elect to use your bonus for the two primetime games, starting with the Patriots vs. Bills on Sunday night.
+New England is trying to hold off the Bills in the AFC East, while Baltimore is looking to catch the Steelers in the AFC North.

-The app operates a lot like social media sites.
-You’ll have a “For You” page that displays activity that you will be interested in, along with a “Following” page that only shows activity from the users that you choose to track.
+And on Monday, the Colts will have Phillip Rivers back at quarterback.
+They only have a small chance of making the playoffs, but they aren’t out yet.
+They’ll face a 49ers team that is in a good position for an NFC Wild Card spot.

-Register through the links above to use the Dabble promo code WTOP.
-New customers who make a deposit will receive a $25 bonus.
+Sign up through the links above to use the Dabble promo code WTOP.
+Lock-in a $25 bonus for NFL Week 16 contests.